 Prenatal Yoga Teacher Training

-We need more teachers supporting women in the childbearing years.
+We need more teachers supporting those in their childbearing years.
 (Plus, I need more subs!)
-Southeast Michigan has hundreds of women pregnant at any given time.
+Southeast Michigan has hundreds of pregnant people at any given time.
 There's ample opportunity to grow and be a helper to our communities.
 Let me help you get started.